lina-luck/ufet/README.md

 # ufet_with_domains
-Code of paper "Ultra-Fine Entity Typing with Prior Knowledge about Labels: A Simple Clustering Based Strategy", accepted by EMNLP 2023 Findings
+Code of paper "Ultra-Fine Entity Typing with Prior Knowledge about Labels: A Simple Clustering Based Strategy", accepted by Findings of EMNLP 2023

 # Requirements
 - Python 3.7